dotnet/docs/docs/framework/network-programming/how-to-send-data-using-the-webrequest-class.md

     Console.WriteLine(CType(response, HttpWebResponse).StatusDescription)
     ```

 11. To get the stream containing response data sent by the server, call the <xref:System.Net.WebResponse.GetResponseStream%2A> method of your `WebResponse` object.
+For example:

     ```csharp
     Stream data = response.GetResponseStream;